The Netherlands

 Good to know

-- In the Netherlands, there’s vacation pay of around 8% on top of the employee’s gross salary which is paid out in May.
+- In the Netherlands, vacation pay is an additional 8% on top of the employee’s gross salary and is paid out in May.
 It’s not mandatory if you are paid over three times the minimum wage.

 - As of January 2021, it’s legally required for employers to provide an Employer Pension plan which adds around 15% of gross salary additional cost to the employer.